argonne-lcf/user-guides/docs/ai-testbed/cerebras/getting-started.md

 *In the examples below, <strong>replace ALCFUserID with your ALCF user id.</strong>*<br>
 To connect to a CS-2 login:<br>

-1. From your local machine, ssh to a random login node:
-    ```bash
-    ssh ALCFUserID@cerebras.ai.alcf.anl.gov
-    ```
-2. Alternatively, ssh to a desired login node:
+1. ssh to a desired login node:
     ```bash
     ssh ALCFUserID@cer-login-01.ai.alcf.anl.gov
     ```